-On October 18, 2021, the Company executed a return of capital to Algoma Steel Intermediate Parent S.a.r.l. for which the Company's subsidiary, Algoma Steel Inc. provided a loan to facilitate the payment totaling \$8.3 million (US \$6.7 million) (refer to Note 29).
+On October 18, 2021, the Company executed a return of capital to Algoma Steel Intermediate Parent S.a.r.I. for which the Company's subsidiary, Algoma Steel Inc. provided a loan to facilitate the payment totaling \$8.3 million (US \$6.7 million) (refer to Note 29).

 Pursuant to the Merger Agreement with Legato (refer to Note 31), on October 19, 2021, the Company effected a reverse stock split, such that each outstanding common share became such number of common shares as determined by the conversion factor of 71.76775%.
 As a result, the 100,000,001 common shares outstanding on the day prior to the Merger were split into 71,767,775 common shares.
-Further, the Company issued an additional 30,306,320 and 10,000,000 common shares to the Legato common shareholders and certain investors, respectively, in accordance with the Merger Agreement.
+Further, the Company issued an additional 30,306,320 and 10,000,000 common shares to the Legato common shareholders and certain investors.

+Tabular amounts expressed in millions of Canadian dollars except for share and per share information respectively, in accordance with the Merger Agreement.
 As a result, capital stock was increased by \$542.7 million, net of share issuance costs of \$2.2 million (US \$439.1 million).
 On February 9, 2022, the Company issued 35,883,692 common shares in connection with the earnout rights granted to non-management shareholders that existed prior to the Merger (refer to Note 31).